Grand Canyon Railway Trains to and from Williams

-A Grand Canyon Railway trip is a nostalgic journey into the country's most famous natural wonder.
+A Grand Canyon Railway trip is a nostalgic journey to the country’s most famous natural wonder.
 Before there were paved roads and automobile access to Grand Canyon National Park, the Grand Canyon Railway made its first paid passenger journey to the South Rim in 1901.
 At the time, the 61-mile-long journey reportedly had a price tag of $3.95.

 It was the Santa Fe Railroad, along with the Fred Harvey Company, that commissioned and built most of the historic structures that still exist along the South Rim.
 The branch line from Williams, AZ to the South Rim, was completed to provide access to the canyon.
 Operation of the railway as a passenger train failed in 1968 thanks to competition with automobiles, but continued operation as a freight train until 1974.